Mass varying dark matter and its cosmological signature: Matter and CMB power spectra

 Here, $\Psi_\ell$ are the $\ell$-th multipole of the perturbations to the phase space distribution function, $\phi$ and $\psi$ are the metric perturbations, $f_0$ is the unperturbed Fermi-Dirac distribution, and $\epsilon=\sqrt{q^2+a^2m(a)^2}$ as mentioned earlier.
 Macroscopic variables such as density contrast, bulk velocity, and anisotropic stress can be constructed by integrating Eq.~(\ref{eq:boltzmann}) over comoving momenta.
 The nonvanishing mass prohibits us from performing the phase space integral (over comoving momentum $q$) analytically.
 Another variable in our study is the unperturbed temperature, $T$, in the Fermi-Dirac distribution function.
 From Eq.~(\ref{eq:boltzmann}) it can be shown that the relevant variables are $q/T$ and $\epsilon/T$ or, at late times when the particles are non-relativistic, the evolution of the system of equations is determined by $m(z)/T$.
 We modify the Boltzmann solver code \texttt{CLASS} to add a new species with time-varying mass $m(z)$, and compute the linear matter power spectrum and the CMB anisotropy power spectra~\cite{2011JCAP...07..034B}.

-In the left panel of Fig.\,\ref{fig:matter_power}, we show the linear matter power spectra for a number of values of $z_t$ with $\dz=1$ and $M=1000\eV$, and the right panel shows the ratio of those spectra to that in \lcdm{} to clearly show the differences.
+In the left panel of Fig.\,\ref{fig:matter_power}, we show the ratio of the matter power spectra to that in \lcdm{} $P/P_{\Lambda{\rm CDM}}$ for two values of $z_t$ with $\dz=1$ and $M=1000\eV$, and the right panel shows the same ratio for two values of $M$.
 The main feature in the new power spectrum is the suppression of power at small scale.
-The \emph{cut-off scale} $k_t$, below which this happens, is the scale that entered the horizon at redshift $z_t$.
+The \emph{cut-off scale} $k_t$, above which this happens, is the scale that entered the horizon at redshift $z_t$.
 For a mode $k>k_t$, \species{} was still relativistic when it entered the horizon and was free streaming.
 This inhibits the growth of structures at those scales resulting in a power suppression.
-Note that this is qualitatively similar to the analogous feature observed in warm dark matter power spectrum\,\cite{Lesgourgues:2006nd}.
+Note that this is qualitatively similar to the analogous feature observed in warm dark matter power spectrum\,\cite{Hu:1997mj,Lesgourgues:2006nd,Viel:2013fqw,TopicalConvenersKNAbazajianJECarlstromATLee:2013bxd}.